-In 1961, Minnesota gained its first professional sports team when the Washington Senators moved to Metropolitan Stadium in Bloomington and became the Minnesota Twins.The team enjoyed relatively quick success, winning the American League pennant in 1965 behind the hitting of Tony Oliva and Harmon Killebrew, and the pitching of Mudcat Grant and Jim Kaat.
+In 1961, Minnesota gained its first professional sports team when the Washington Senators moved to Metropolitan Stadium in Bloomington and became the Minnesota Twins.
+The team enjoyed relatively quick success, winning the American League pennant in 1965 behind the hitting of Tony Oliva and Harmon Killebrew, and the pitching of Mudcat Grant and Jim Kaat.
 The Twins lost the World Series that year to the Los Angeles Dodgers.

-The team didn't make another trip to the World Series until 1987, when they became Word Series champions, a feat the Twins repeated in 1991.
+The team didn't make another trip to the World Series until 1987, when they became Word Series champions…a feat the Twins repeated in 1991.

-By 1987, the Twins had moved into the Metrodome in Minneapolis.
+By 1987, the Twins moved into the Metrodome in Minneapolis.
 The team's move to that domed stadium was controversial, as would be its move to Target Field in 2010.
 Both projects were preceded by years of debate and controversy over whether public investments in stadiums were worthwhile.

-Six Twins players have have had their numbers retired: Harmon Killebrew (3), Tony Oliva (6), Kent Hrbek (14), Bert Blyleven (28), Rod Carew (29), and Kirby Puckett (34).
+Nine Twins players have have had their numbers retired: Harmon Killebrew (3), Tony Oliva (6), Joe Mauer (7) Kent Hrbek (14), Bert Blyleven (28), Rod Carew (29), Kirby Puckett (34), and Jim Katt (36).

 August 27, 1975 - Jim Klobuchar discusses local professional sports teams, specifically the Minnesota Vikings and the Minnesota Twins, as well as the benefits of a new stadium.